Skip to main content

 • Source:

-When a thematism is applied, a new tab appears on the right showing the legend and allowing you to highlight or unhighlight selected items.
+Once applied, a new tab appears showing the legend and allowing highlighting or not the selected item.

 Visualization of vector maps and 3D models